igorzhu/zgallery/README.md

 ```
 ### Step 2: Create HTML markup:

-The list of preview images/elements, each having
+The list of preview images/elements, each having two obligatory attributes:
 1) 'data-zgallery' attribute - the sign that this element is to initiate the gallery.
 To combine several elements in a gallery, give them the same value of this attribute
 2) 'data-src' attribute containing the link to the source element for popup content
 ```